-Major Shareholders with greater than 10% Holding
+Major Shareholder with greater than 10% Holding

-Newmont indirectly holds approximately 15.84% of the Corporation's issued and outstanding Common Shares and is Pilot Gold's single largest shareholder.
+Newmont indirectly holds approximately 15.30% of the Corporation's issued and outstanding Common Shares and is Pilot Gold's single largest shareholder.
+Newmont also holds, indirectly, 1,834,741 Share Purchase Warrants, that if exercised, in aggregate with its existing shareholding, represents 17.34% of the Corporation's issued and outstanding Common Shares.
 As a result, Newmont may have the ability to influence the outcome of matters submitted to the Pilot Gold shareholders for approval, which could include the election and removal of directors, amendments to Pilot Gold's corporate governance documents and business combinations.
 Pilot Gold's interests and those of Newmont may at times conflict, and this conflict might be resolved against Pilot Gold's interests.
-The concentration of approximately 15.84% of Pilot Gold's issued and outstanding shares in the hands of a single shareholder may discourage an unsolicited bid for the Common Shares, and this may adversely impact the value and trading price of the Common Shares.
-Furthermore, pursuant to the Newmont Participation Right, Newmont's participation in, or failure to participate in any issuance of Additional Pilot Gold Securities may have a material impact on the value and trading price of the Common Shares.
+The concentration of approximately 15.30% of Pilot Gold's issued and outstanding shares in the hands of a single shareholder may discourage an unsolicited bid for the Common Shares, and this may adversely impact the value and trading price of the Common Shares.
+Newmont's participation in, or failure to participate in any issuance of Additional Pilot Gold Securities may have a material impact on the value and trading price of the Common Shares.